 The service is specifically designed for young people aged 16-24 who are not in work, education or training, facing long term unemployment and/or disadvantage.

-With restrictions easing more since our last programmes, Employability elements will be delivered across both classroom and digital methods and the bike building and mechanical elements will be delivered in the workshop by our partners Bike for Good in Glasgow and The Bike Station in Edinburgh.
-Though we are anticipating a mostly hands-on and face-to-face programme, there will still be some digital elements and this may increase if restrictions and guidance recommends so.
+With restrictions easing more since our last programmes, Employability elements will be delivered across both classroom and digital methods and the bike building and mechanical elements will be delivered in the workshop by our partners Bike for Good in Glasgow, The Bike Station in Edinburgh and West Lothian Bike Library.
+Though we are anticipating a mostly hands-on and face-to-face programme, there will still be some digital elements if required or appropriate.

 What is Change Cycle?